giovani-milanez/aafw/README.md

-# aafw
 Attribute Authority Framework:

-This project is the result of my final paper and its aimed to be used by attribute authrorities that needs to manage the life cycle of their attribute certificates.
+This project is the result of my final paper and its aimed to be used by attribute authorities that needs to manage the life cycle of their attribute certificates.

 [Final Paper (Portuguese)] (https://projetos.inf.ufsc.br/arquivos_projetos/projeto_1540/TCC_Framework_Certificado_Atributo_Giovani_Milanez_v2.pdf)